MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 3/Examples/Input.md

 ## Keyboard input

 We can also detect keyboard input with Python.
 The function is not predefined in Python, so we have to import a library called keyboard.
-You can import a library for your project by opening the console in PyCharm, which is located at the bottom left of the screen. then we have to execute the following command;
+You can import a library for your project by opening the console in PyCharm, which is located at the bottom left of the screen. then we have to execute the following command:

 ```shell
 pip3 install keyboard
 ```

-This will install the library, now we have to import it in our code like this;
+This will install the library, now we have to import it in our code like this:

 ```python
 import keyboard
 ```

 Now we can use the functions that the library offers, for the input we will need the keyboard.is_pressed() function.
 This function requires the key you want to check as input and it will return true or false depending if the key is pressed.
-The following example prints 'You pressed q!' when you press the q key;
+The following example prints 'You pressed q!' when you press the q key:

 ```python
 import keyboard